mavenraven/validations/README.markdown

 Only phone numbers are working so far, so there is plenty to be worked on.
 Or, if you don't want to write code but know a foreign language, it would be great to add what you know to any needed localized strings.
+Or, if you can think of a useful to parse data type, file an issue!
 Thanks for any help!

 Related Projects